8 Homemade Coconut Oil Shampoo Recipes For Beautiful Hair

 8. Coconut Deep Conditioner For Curls

-If you have extremely curly hair and live somewhere humid, frizz is a constant problem.
-Your hair puffs up like an unkempt ball of wool and feels rough to touch.
+Frizzy hair is a constant annoyance if you have curly hair and live somewhere humid.
+Your hair fluffs up and is extremely dry and rough to the touch.
+This is exactly where using coconut oil for curly hair can help.
 This type of hair requires deep conditioning at least once a week.

 You Will Need